ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/data_analysis/DE_Analysis_mm.md

 **Note:** calcNormFactors doesn't _normalize_ the data, it just calculates normalization factors for use downstream.

-## 3. FilteHScoreg out genes
+## 3. Filtering genes

 We filter genes based on non-experimental factors to reduce the number of genes/tests being conducted and therefor do not have to be accounted for in our transformation or multiple testing correction.
 Commonly we try to remove genes that are either a) unexpressed, or b) unchanging (low-variability).

 Common filters include:
 1. to remove genes with a max value (X) of less then Y.
 2. to remove genes that are less than X normalized read counts (cpm) across a certain number of samples.
-Ex: rowSums(cpms <=1) < 3 , require at least 1 cpm in at least 3 samples to keep.
+Ex: rowSums(cpms <=1) < 2 , require at least 1 cpm in at least 2 samples to keep.
 3. A less used filter is for genes with minimum variance across all samples, so if a gene isn't changing (constant expression) its inherently not interesting therefor no need to test.

-Here we will filter low-expressed genes, remove any row (gene) whose max value (for the row) is less tha cutoff (3).
+Here we will filter low-expressed genes, remove any row (gene) whose max value (for the row) is less than the cutoff (2).

 ```r
 cutoff <- 2